Constantin1489/trrc/README.md

 ```
 It will use CS config but IFS is '^'.

+### How to reuse the specific config?

+If your config file has 'CS' section, the append `--alias 'CS'` in your command.

 ### Tip for writing your own script.

-***In the case with your own script, for a backup purpose, I recommend to create a temp file to use `--file` option or PIPE.***
+In the case with your own script, for a backup purpose, I recommend to create a temp file to use `--file` option or PIPE.

+Avoid to use the modules of the library directly because it's alpha version.

+This program's License is GPL3.
+See [License](LICENSE).

+If you need to submit your code using trrc, discuss with the person concerned about the license.

 ### How to use '\t' in a card content?

 Yes, It's possible to interpret `\t` as a tab.
-But in a default '	'(tab) IFS, to shell behavior is a normal behavior,
+But in a default '	'(tab) IFS,
+the shell behavior that doesn't interpret '\t' as a tab character is a normal
-therefore if you add a card(s) using '\t' as a IFS in a standard input, you need
+behavior, therefore if you add a card using '\t' as a IFS in a standard
-to use `--IFS '\t'` or put `$` in front of single qoute.
+input, you need to use `--IFS '\t'` or put `$` in front of single qoute.
 - [ ] add detailed explanation.

 ```sh